top of page

 • The destination country is part of the Hague Convention

-• The document is not already issued by a government agency
+• The document is not government-issued

-• Powers of attorney for foreign property
+• Power of attorney for foreign use

 • International business documents

-Apostille Does NOT Mean Legal Review
+Apostille Does NOT Mean Legal Approval

-• Validates the content of the document
+• Validate the content

-• Makes the document legally binding abroad
+• Make the document legally binding abroad

-• Replaces foreign legal requirements
+• Replace foreign legal requirements

 Common Mistakes People Make